Sravya-T01/movie-recommendation/recommender-system/recommender-app-README.md

 **Note**

-The similarity.pkl file was stored on Google Drive and is larger than 100 MB, so it is not included in the GitHub repository.
-The file will be downloaded automatically when you run the app for the first time.
+The similarity.pkl file is larger than 100 MB, so it is not included in the GitHub repository.
+It is stored on Google Drive, and the app will automatically download it the first time it runs if it is not already present locally.

 - Direct Google Drive link used for downloading: [https://drive.google.com/uc?id=1Tl63LJZ2MPmilnFyQHD0I9Q72heUXIhz]

-**Optional**: If similarity.pkl is not already downloaded, it will be fetched from Google Drive automatically when the app runs.
+**Optional**: If you encounter issues with the automatic download, you can manually download the similarity.pkl file from the provided Google Drive link and place it in the project directory.

 ## Running the Application